Austan Goolsbee: Pelosi 'stepped over the line' with reported remarks about imprisoning Trump

 Host Dan Bongino asked Goolsbee if he took issue with Pelosi reportedly making those comments.

-"I have somewhat of a problem with that, and I'm glad it wasn't a public statement," Goolsbee said.
+"I have somewhat of a problem with that, and I'm glad that wasn't a public statement," Goolsbee said.
 "I wasn't there.
 I can't verify she said that.
-If she did say that, I think that is over the line."
+If she did say that, I think that's over the line."

 However, Goolsbee added he believed Trump also committed a similar mistake multiple times during his presidency.